 Our Cullum Centres are operated by individual mainstream schools and students will spend the majority of their lesson time in the mainstream school itself.
 Every Cullum Centre will follow the National Autistic Society’s methodology to an autism-specific education.

-Each centre will be part of the National Autistic Society supported strategy, receiving autism-specific training.
+Each Centre will be part of the National Autistic Society supported strategy, receiving regular autism-specific training.